obaydullah/work_report/readme.md

-## Daily work dairy
+## Daily work Diary

-In this repo I will upload and share my daily work details. you can find my work details to enter the month folder and see the datewise readme file.
+In this repo, I will upload and share my daily work details. you can find my work details by entering the month folder and seeing the datewise readme file.

 ### example